-- positive about how it responds to requests for information. - B.7 I will not prevent people or bodies from being provided with information that they are entitled to receive.
+- B.5 I will ensure that, in carrying out my role as a Committee member, I am informed about and take account of the views, needs and demands of tenants and service users. - B.6 I will ensure that we are open about the way in which it conducts its affairs and positive about how it responds to requests for information. - B.7 I will not prevent people or bodies from being provided with information that they are entitled to receive.